* Heaviest fighting in Damascus for months

 set up this month to boost their chances of securing foreign aid

-and arms, as the Syrian people's legitimate representative.
+and arms, as the legitimate representative of the Syrian people.

-It was the ninth country to do so following France, Turkey
+It was the tenth country to do so following France, Italy,

 After months of slow progress marked by poor organisation